FeiElysia/ViECap/README.md

 ## Required Prerequisites

 For code execution, begin by cloning this repository and downloading the annotations, checkpoints, and evaluation files from the [Releases](https://github.com/FeiElysia/ViECap/releases/tag/checkpoints) of this repository.
 Afterward, unzip the files and position them within the root directory.
+It should be noted that we only run our codes on Linux.

 ```
 git clone git@github.com:FeiElysia/ViECap.git